cdevents/community/rfc/cdevents-translator.md

 - This structure allows you to have a main application that dynamically loads and communicates with different translator plugins over gRPC.
 - The plugins can be developed independently and reside in separate repositories.</br>
 - HashiCorp's `go-plugin` library developed under Mozilla Public License.

+### Goals
+- Create shared packages/interfaces that will be used as common in translating/sending CDEvents
+- Finalize one of the three approaches and use `cdevents-translator` library to implement Gerrit translator initially

+### Non-Goals
+- Implement translators for other SCM tools or any application that needs a translation to CDEvents

 ### Known Unknowns
 - Creating CDEvents from other type of events and sending them to configured Message-broker can be implemented in a shared package.